Sustainability Studies Minor

 The minor complements any major on campus and provides both intellectual breadth and depth in a challenging new area of inquiry that is gaining a high level of interest in businesses, government agencies, and non-governmental organizations.
 A minor in Sustainability Studies and a major in any discipline will provide excellent thinking and problem-solving skills for you as a citizen, employee, or graduate student.

 Please note that students wishing to declare the minor must do so one full academic year in advance of graduation.
-For example, students graduating in Spring 2020 must declare the minor no later than the drop/add period in Fall 2019.
+For example, students graduating in Fall 2022 must declare the minor no later than the drop/add period in Spring 2022.

 Courses for the Sustainability Studies Minor provide students an opportunity to learn from world-class faculty in multiple disciplines.
 Having the opportunity to take courses from a wide variety of subject areas gives students the ability to consolidate learning by synthesizing ideas from many perspectives as well as applying their knowledge to real-world problems.
 Students examine the complexities and conflicts in meeting the needs of the present generation without compromising the ability of future generations.
 Students will enhance their ability to critically think and advance solutions to issues that impact the environment, economy, and social equity.